 Function rooms at the Johannesburg Civic Theatre

-I have painted sets and backdrops for many films and commercials including:
+- I also painted sets and backdrops for many films and some rather dubious infomercials including:

 The Wild Coast Sun Casino

 - Second career move: I began experimenting with silicone and mould making after which I designed and manufactured a small range of home decor products out of concrete, plaster, and resin which I sold to shops and from a small stand at the Roof-top Flea Market in Rosebank.
 It was there that I was approached by interior designers and architects to manufacture bespoke decor items and decorative installations for hotels, corporates, and restaurants.
 Notable projects:

 West Bank – Randburg